GeoBosh/Rdpack/README.md

         Imports: Rdpack
         RdMacros: Rdpack

     Make sure the capitalisation of `RdMacros:` is as shown.
-If the field `RdMacros:` is already present, add 'Rdpack' to the list on that line.
-Similarly for field 'Imports'.
+If the field `RdMacros:` is already present, add "Rdpack" to the list on that line.
+Similarly for field "Imports".

     ii.
 Add the following line to file "NAMESPACE":

         importFrom(Rdpack,reprompt)

-    The equivalent line for 'roxygen2' is
+    The equivalent line for `roxygen2` is

         #' @importFrom Rdpack reprompt

     iii.
-Create file REFERENCES.bib in  subdirectory inst/ of your package and put the bibtex references in it.
+Create file `REFERENCES.bib` in subdirectory `inst/` of your package and put the BibTeX references in it.

     ---

 2. Inserting the references

     Once the steps outlined above are done, references can be inserted in the documentation as

         \insertRef{key}{package}

     where `key` is the bibtex key of the reference and `package` is your package.
-    This works in Rd files and in roxygen documentation chunks.
+    This works in `Rd` files and in `roxygen` documentation chunks.

     Usually references are put in section `references`.
 In an `Rd` file this might look something like: